 Warning: You can only install the CPU inside the socket in one direction.
 Make sure that it is properly inserted into the CPU socket before closing the load plate.
 If it doesn't close properly, do not force it as it may damage your CPU.
-Instead, open the load plate again and double-check that the CPU is aligned properly.
+Instead, open the load plate again to make sure that the CPU is aligned properly.

-- 7. With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - Close the load plate with the CPU inside the socket.
-Lock the 'Close 1st' lever first, then lock the 'Open 1st' lever second.
-Use your thumb to gently push the load levers down to the lever locks.
+- 4. With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - Close the load plate with the CPU inside the socket.
+Lock the lever labelled 'Close 1st' first, then lock the lever labelled 'Open 1st' second.
+Using your thumb gently push the load levers down to the lever locks.